Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Application Fee

 The system will charge a non-refundable application fee.
 Please have a valid credit card ready to pay the application fee.
 The fee will not be refunded or waived.
+For further information regarding the application fee and payment, please see the SGS How to Apply page.

 Application Deadline